bxparks/AceSegment/examples/MemoryBenchmark/README.md

   changes are due to some removal/addition of some methods in `LedDisplay`.
 * Add memory usage for `Tm1637Display`.
 Seems to consume something in between similar to the `ScanningDisplay` w/ SW SPI and `ScanningDisplay` with HW SPI.
+* Add memory usage for `Tm1637Display` using `Tm1637DriverFast` which uses `digitalWriteFast` library for AVR processors.
+Saves 662 - 776 bytes of flash on AVR processors compared to `Tm1637Display` using normal `Tm1637Driver`.

 ## Results